 - Half-finished craft projects you haven’t worked on in the last year

-- Board games with missing pieces
+- Board games or puzzles with missing pieces

 - Board games you don’t like or never play